Loading lesson…

 The big idea: these four names will show up in every frontier model launch for years.
 Knowing what each measures and how it breaks makes you a fluent reader of AI claims.

-What is the core idea behind "MMLU, GPQA, HumanEval, SWE-bench: The Core Four"?
+What is the main idea of "MMLU, GPQA, HumanEval, SWE-bench: The Core Four"?

-Which best describes the scope of "MMLU, GPQA, HumanEval, SWE-bench: The Core Four"?
+Which concept is most central to "MMLU, GPQA, HumanEval, SWE-bench: The Core Four"?